“Smishing” Scams — How To Recognize and Avoid This Common Fraud Tactic

 Their hope is that some of their texts will be delivered to the cell phones of actual Connexus members who assume the text is authentic and attempt to log into a fake Digital Banking page.
 (This also explains why even non-members who have a local phone number may receive a text saying it’s from “Connexus” or another local bank or credit union).

-How to Avoid Becoming a Victim of a Smishing Scam
+How To Avoid Becoming a Victim of a Smishing Scam

 Because scammers don’t need your personal information to send you a message, it can be practically impossible to avoid receiving smishing texts.
 Luckily, just receiving the text doesn’t put you in danger — as long as you can recognize the text as a scam.